History of Hofstra University in Timeline

 February 2011: Charles Jenkins Leading Scorer

-In February 2011, Charles Jenkins was the school's all-time leading scorer and ranked fifth in the nation at 23.3 points per game.
+In February 2011, Charles Jenkins, the school's all-time leading scorer, ranked fifth in the nation at 23.3 points per game last season.

-On February 26, 2011, Hofstra University retired the basketball jersey number 22 to honor Charles Jenkins, the school's all-time leading scorer, before the end of the season.
-This was a unique honor, as no other athlete had their number retired while still playing.
+On February 26, 2011, Hofstra University retired the basketball jersey number 22 to honor senior Charles Jenkins, the school's all-time leading scorer, before the end of the season.
+It was Hofstra Senior Day.

 October 2011: Hofstra Chosen for 2012 Presidential Debate

-In October 2011, the Commission on Presidential Debates announced that Hofstra was chosen to host the second 2012 presidential debate.
+In October 2011, the Commission on Presidential Debates announced that it had chosen Hofstra for its second 2012 presidential debate.

-2011: First Class at Hofstra Northwell School of Medicine
+2011: Hofstra Northwell School of Medicine Welcomes First Class

-In 2011, Hofstra University welcomed its first class of students to the new Hofstra Northwell School of Medicine.
+In the fall of 2011, the university welcomed the first class of students to its new Hofstra Northwell School of Medicine.

 2012: Establishment of New Schools